An Archetale in the Assembling Terrania Cycle

 Most hotel rooms have built-in surveillance now, but I ignored it, not caring what the staff saw or heard.
 Intruders were another matter.

-You probably expect me to say next that I took out a pistol and tucked it under my pillow.
+You probably expect me to say next that I drew forth a pistol and tucked it under my pillow.
 Beyond the fact that near one’s head is a stupid place for hardware, I don’t like guns.
 It has been my pleasure to practice financial predation on carefully chosen members of the resplendently rich, every one of whom supported oppressive social programs of the type I’d like to see dismantled.
 But I’m not ready to kill anyone over value differences.
 If I were, I’d be a fundamentalist, a sociopath, a soldier, or a revolutionary, and I’m none of the above.
 Sometimes I wonder what I am.

 I didn’t feel social, so I got dinner at an auto café, came back to my room, took a bath, and went to bed.

 …A forest clearing, at night.
 A very short young woman approaches.
 Light from the largest moon I have ever seen turns on the shine in her blonde hair, dances along the metallic fringe of her crimson cloak.

 “Hello, Haros,” she greets me.
 She is barefoot, insteps covered with hair.
 Her left hand clasps a staff of gnarled wood with a glowing red gem at its tip.
 Although my brown face must blend with the shadows behind me, she looks upward directly into my eyes.